tylerwight/install_killingfloor2/README.md

 This script will install killing floor 2 on a Linux Serer.
 All my testing was done on ubuntu 20.04

-This script automatically includes about 6-7 maps we often play, and includes the mutators to play the game with a 16 player limit (instead of 6)
+This script automatically includes about 6-7 maps we often play, and includes the mutators to play the game with a 16 player limit (instead of 6).
+This do not have to be used and are just part of the config files.

 You can start the game normally without 16 player limit with the start_server_normal.sh